-The U.S. Department of Veterans Affairs (VA) is preparing a Draft EA to analyze the potential environmental impacts associated with the Proposed Action to expand north onto VA owned land currently leased by St. Louis County and utilized for Sylvan Springs Park and construct a columbarium at Jefferson Barracks National Cemetery (JBNC) in St. Louis, St. Louis County, Missouri.
+The VA has prepared this EA to analyze the potential environmental impacts associated with the Proposed Action to expand north onto VA owned land currently leased by St. Louis County and utilized for Sylvan Springs Park and construct a columbarium at Jefferson Barracks National Cemetery (JBNC) in St. Louis, St. Louis County, Missouri.
 NCA operates the cemetery.
 The proposed expansion would occur on a site that consists of one 37.6-acre parcel acquired by VA in 2018 consisting of restroom/concession building and picnic shelter, paved and gravel parking lots.
-Additionally, a new columbarium and associated parking would be added within the existing Jefferson Barracks National Cemetery.
+Additionally, a new columbarium and associated parking would be added within the existing JBNC.